Market Discount

 A market discount occurs when a security trades at a price below its face value (par value) or its calculated intrinsic value.
 For bonds, it specifically refers to the difference between the purchase price and the redemption value when bought in the secondary market.

-The term "market discount" has slightly different nuances depending on the asset class, but the core concept is the same: buying something for less than its stated or perceived worth.
-In the **bond market**, a market discount is a precise mathematical term.
-It occurs when a bond with a fixed face value (usually $1,000) trades for less than that amount (e.g., $950).
-This usually happens because prevailing interest rates have risen since the bond was issued, making its fixed coupon payments less attractive.
-To compensate, the market pushes the price down until the bond's yield to maturity matches current market rates.
-In the **stock market**, a market discount is more subjective.
-It refers to a stock trading below its "intrinsic value"—an estimate of what the company is truly worth based on its assets, earnings, and growth potential.
-Value investors like Warren Buffett seek out these "discounted" stocks, believing the market has temporarily mispriced them due to fear or neglect.
+The term "market discount" has slightly different nuances depending on the asset class being discussed, but the core concept remains constant: acquiring an asset for less than its stated, face, or perceived intrinsic worth.
+It is a mathematical expression of the market's demand for a higher yield or its perception of increased risk.
+When an asset trades at a discount, it is effectively "on sale," but the investor's job is to determine if the sale price reflects a bargain or a warning sign of fundamental deterioration.
+In the bond market, a market discount is a precise and quantifiable term.
+It occurs when a bond with a fixed face value—typically $1,000—trades in the secondary market for less than that amount, such as $950.
+This most commonly happens because prevailing interest rates have risen since the bond was originally issued.
+Because the bond's fixed coupon payments are now less attractive compared to newly issued bonds paying higher rates, the market pushes the price of the older bond down.
+This price drop continues until the older bond's "yield to maturity" (the combination of its coupon and the eventual $50 gain at par) matches the current market rates.
+In the stock market, a market discount is more subjective and is the foundation of value investing.
+It refers to a stock trading below its "intrinsic value"—a calculated estimate of what the entire company is truly worth based on its tangible assets, earnings power, and future growth potential.
+Value investors like Warren Buffett famously seek out these "discounted" stocks, believing the market has temporarily mispriced them due to irrational fear, short-term neglect, or broader economic volatility.
+For these investors, the discount represents a "margin of safety," protecting them from downside while providing a clear path to profit as the price eventually reverts to its true value.

 Key Takeaways